SasirekhaPV/AWS-CertifiedSolutionsArchitect-Notes/Section 3 - IAM and S3/README.md

 - Built for 99.99% available for the S3 platform
 - Amazon Guarantee 99.99% availability
 - Amazon guarantees 99.99999999999% (11 nines) durability for S3 information - this means that in the small amount of cases (very minimal) - data may be lost.

+### S3 has the following features (fundamental to the exam)
+- Tiered storage available
+- Lifecycle management e.g. when this file is 30 days old move it to a certain tier or archive it
+- Versioning - multiple versions of objects in an S3 bucket
+- Encryption - different encryption mechanisms
+- MFA Delete - when you turn this on, if someone goes to delete this, they will need multi factor authentication
+- Secure your data using Access Control Lists and Bucket Policies

+### S3 Storage Classes
+1. S3 standard: Has 99.99% availability and 99.99999999999% durability stored redundantly accross multiple facilities, and is designed to sustain the loss of 2 facilities concurrently.
+2. S3-IA (infrequently accessed): For data that is accessed less frequently, but requires rapid access when needed.
+Lower fee than S3, but you are charged a retrieval fee.
+3. S3 One Zone - IA (used to be called reduced redundancy storage or RRS): For where you want a lower-cost option for infrequently accessed data, but do not require the multiple Availability Zone data resilience.
+4. S3 - Intelligent Tiering - Designed to optimise costs by automatically moving data to the most cost-effective access tier, without performance impact or operational overhead.
+5. S3 Glacier - Secure, durable and low-cost storage class for data archiving.
+You can reliably store any amount of data at costs that are competitive with or cheaper than on-premises solutions.
+Retrieval times configurable from minutes to hours.
+6. S3 Glacier Deep Archive - S3 Glacier Deep Archive is Amazon S3's lowest-cost storage class where a retrieval time of 12 hours is acceptable.
+If you want data back, you have to put in a request.
+Need to remember this for exam!

+### S3 - Charges
+You are charged in the following ways:
+- Storage
+- Requests
+- Storage Management Pricing
+- Data Transfer Pricing
+- Transfer Acceleration (Enables fast, easy and secure transfer of files over long distances between your end users and an S3 bucket.
+Transfer Acceleration takes advantage of Amazon CloudFront's globally distributed edge locations.
+As the data arrives at an edge location, data is routed to Amazon S3 over an optimised network path)
+- Cross Region Replication (When you want to replicate an object from Region A to Region B for disastor recovery or high availability reasons)

+### Encryption (important)
+- Encryption In Transit is achieved by:
+1. SSL/TLS - that's when you are browsing using HTTPS Encryption At Rest (Server Side) is achieved by:
+1. S3 managed keys - SSE-S3 - Amazon manages this for you with their keys e.g. AES-256
+2. AWS key management service - this is where you and Amazon manage the keys together - SSE-KMS (more beyond the scope of the course - covered in the Security Course)
+3. Server side encryption with customer provided keys (where you give Amazon your own keys that you manage) - SSE-C Client Side Encryption
+- Encrypting on your Mac or PC and then you upload

+### Versioning with S3
+- Stores all versions of an object (including all writes even if you delete an object)
+- Great backup tool
+- Once enabled, versioning CANNOT be disabled, it can only suspended
+- Integrates with lifecycle rules
+- Comes with MFA Delete capabilities to provide additional layer of security.
+Uses multi factor authentication to prevent people from accidentally deleting objects.
+- Remember that each version you upload will increase your data usage as a result of versioning

+### S3 Transfer Acceleration
+- Utilises the CloudFront Edge Network to accelerate your uploads to S3.
+Instead of uploading directly to your S3 bucket, you can use a distinct URL to upload directly to an edge location which will then transfer that file to S3.
+You will then get a distinct URL to upload to.

+### Exam Tips
+- Remember that S3 is Object-based i.e. allows yout upload files
+- Files can be from 0 bytes to 5 TB
+- There is unlimited storage
+- Files are stored in buckets
+- S3 is a universal namespace - unique name
+- Upload an object to S3 to receive a HTTP 200 code
+- Storage classes: S3, S3 - IA, S3 - IA (One Zone), Glacier
+- Control access to buckets using a bucket ACL or using bucket policies

+As S3 is object-based, it is not suitable to install an OS or host a DB on.
+For this, you want block based storage.
+FILES ONLY.
+Successful uploads will generate a HTTP 200

+Key fundamentals:
+-Key (name of the object)
+-Value (Simply the data and is made up of a sequence of bytes) -Version ID (Important for versioning)
+-Metadata (Data about data you are storing) -Subresources - Access Control Lists and Torrent

+Read after write consistency for PUTS of new objects Eventual consistency for overwrite PUTS and DELETES (can take some time to propogate) Read the S3 FAQs before the exam

+Versioning
+- Stores all versions of an object (including all writes and even if you delete an object)
+- Great backup tool
+- Once enabled, it cannot be disabled, only suspended
+- Integrates with Lifecycle rules
+- Versioning's MFA Delete capabilities, which uses MFA to provide extra layer of security

+Lifecycle
+- Automates moving objects between different storage tiers
+- Can be used in conjunction with versioning
+- Can be applied to current versions and previous versions as well

+Cross Region Replication
+- Versioning must be enabled on both the source and destination bckets
+- Regions must be unique
+- Files in an existing bucket are not replicated automatically
+- All subsequent updated files will be replicated automatically
+- Delete markers are not replicated